Tips for Writing in North American Colleges: The Basics

 A message or entry on the social media website Twitter.
 Tweets are limited to 140 characters (letters, numbers, symbols, punctuation, and spaces).
 Some style manuals give specific ways cite tweets as sources.

 This resource provides the user with an in-class, or self-guided, workshop that discusses self-editing your work.
 Editing is the final part of revision, and should be saved for before you submit your assignment.
-This workshop is supplimented with a handout, which can be downloaded by clicking here.
+This workshop is supplemented with a handout, which can be downloaded by clicking here.

 This resource was developed as part of the Purdue University Language and Culture Exchange (PLaCE) initiative.
 The original resource was developed by Ghada M. Gherwash and Andrew Yim, with annotation extentions completed by Joshua M. Paiz

-PLaCE Elements of an Email Workshop PPT
+Elements of an Email Workshop PPT

 Please note that this workshop was developed as part of the Purdue Language and Culture Exchange (PLaCE) program for Purdue University's West Lafayette campus.
 PLaCE focuses on providing international students with additional linguistic and cultural support as the acclimate to the North American higher educational context.